walio/IoTSeeker/README.md

 # IoTSeeker

-forked from https://github.com/rapid7/IoTSeeker, to check if a device has default admin
+forked from https://github.com/rapid7/IoTSeeker, convert from perl to python, to check if a device has default admin

 ## Install